PDBeurope/SIFTS/docs/installation.md

 pdbe_sifts init
 ```

-This copies the built-in config template to `~/.config/pdbe_sifts/config.yaml` and downloads the NCBI taxonomy database (~70 MB, first run only).
+This copies the built-in config template to
+`~/.config/pdbe_sifts/config.yaml`, initialises the NCBI taxonomy database,
+builds the UniProt–PDB DuckDB index, and generates the CCD mapping cache.

 ### 2. Edit the config